Transgender Health Clinic

 Treatments Provided in the Transgender Clinic

-Evaluation by a physician or nurse practitioner who is trained and has experience in the care of transgender and gender non-conforming individuals, including:
+Evaluation by a physician who is trained and has experience in the care of transgender and gender non-conforming individuals, including:

 • Medical interview